2001 Honda Grand Prix of Monterey: Qualifying

 Brazilian driver Gil de Ferran set the pole, fellow Brazilian and his teammate Hélio Castroneves, from Penske Racing, started alongside him at the first row.
+De Ferran earned one championship point for securing pole position.

 Race summary

-At the start, the American driver Michael Andretti, from Team Motorola had a contact with the Swedish driver Kenny Brack, from Team Rahal.
-Some metres later, Brack collided with the Brazilian driver Maurício Gugelmin, from PacWest Racing, and suffered a tire problem.
-Some laps later, five laps behind, Kenny would retire.
+Straight off the start, Michael Andretti tangled with championship leader Kenny Brack through turn 1, causing the American driver to spin off course and stall, eventually rejoining a lap down on the leaders.
+Brack survived this incident, but later in the lap Maurício Gugelmin dove inside the Swede at turn 5, striking his front left wheel and breaking the suspension.
+Despite frantic repairs, Kenny would lose five laps and eventually retire the car.

-At lap two, the first caution came out as the Forsythe Racing Canadian drivers Alex Tagliani and Patrick Carpentier collided into each other.
-Patrick retired.
-The top five after three laps were: Gil de Ferran, Helio Castroneves, New Zealand driver Scott Dixon, from PacWest Racing, the Brazilian Tony Kanaan, from Mo Nunn Racing, and Canadian driver Paul Tracy from Team Green.
+The first caution came out on lap 2 as the Forsythe Racing drivers Alex Tagliani and Patrick Carpentier collided with each other in turn 10, with the latter retiring.
+Gil de Ferran led Helio Castroneves, Scott Dixon, Tony Kanaan, and Paul Tracy.

 Then, at lap seven, the Chip Ganassi Racing pit was on fire.
 Two mechanics suffered slight burns, but they continued in the race.
 The restart came at lap eight.
 The 2nd caution happened at lap 11, as the American Forsythe Racing driver Bryan Herta spun his countryman Casey Mears from Mo Nunn Racing.
 The Brazilian driver Max Wilson from Arciero Racing was also involved.
 Wilson retired.

 The restart came out at lap 15.
 The third caution happened at lap 18, as the Brazilian Roberto Moreno, from Patrick Racing, had hit the wall.
 Then, the Bettenhausen Racing driver Michel Jourdain Jr., from Mexico, also hit the wall.
 Both retired.

 The restart came out at lap 24.
 Then, the former Formula One Japanese driver Shinji Nakano, from Fernández Racing retired due to mechanical problems, at lap 43.
 The fourth caution was out.